ffraenz/private-composer-installer/README.md

 ## Quick overview

 - When installing or updating a package, the dist URL `{%VERSION}` placeholder gets replaced by the version set in the package.
-The versioned dist URL is added to `composer.lock`.
+In Composer 1 the versioned dist URL is added to `composer.lock`.
 - Before downloading the package, `{%VARIABLE}` formatted placeholders get replaced by their corresponding env variables in the dist URL.
 Env vars will never be stored inside `composer.lock`.
-- If an env variable is not set for the given placeholder the plugin trys to read it from the `.env` file using [vlucas/phpdotenv](https://github.com/vlucas/phpdotenv).
-If it can't be resolved a `MissingEnvException` gets thrown.
+- If an env variable is not available for the given placeholder the plugin trys to read it from the `.env` file in the working directory or in one of the parent directories.
+The `.env` file gets parsed by [vlucas/phpdotenv](https://github.com/vlucas/phpdotenv).
+- If an env variable can't be resolved a `MissingEnvException` gets thrown.
 - Package dist URLs with no `{%VARIABLE}` formatted placeholders get ignored by this plugin.

 ## Examples

 ### Arbitrary private package

 Add the desired private package to the `repositories` field inside `composer.json`.
-In this example the entire dist URL of the package will be replaced by an environment variable.
 Find more about composer repositories in the [composer documentation](https://getcomposer.org/doc/05-repositories.md#repositories).
+Replace the version as well as other sensitive tokens by `{%VARIABLE}` placeholders.

 ```json
 {